i-sanyam/sanyamaggarwal.com/content/blog/mysql-partition-keeper.md

 author: Sanyam Aggarwal
 link: https://sanyamaggarwal.medium.com/how-to-automatically-maintain-a-mysql-tables-partitions-with-mysqlpartitionkeeper-f9923f973135
 post_type: medium
 description: There cannot be an infinite number of partitions, so partitioning comes with the overhead of maintenance.
-Manual Partition Maintenance is prone to ...
+Manual Partition ...

 ---